WillianxRufus/Valkyrie-Profile-2-Tools/docs/cheat-patcher.md

 launcher automatically add `disable-anti-cheat` whenever a selected cheat requires it.

-## Validation and ISO safety
+## Safety

 The patcher supports only the USA release identified by `SLUS_214.52`.
-Before writing the output, it checks the disc identity, resource index, owning module, and original instructions expected by every selected patch.
-It also ensures that recompressed streams fit their disc allocations.
+Before writing the output, it checks the disc identity and verifies that every selected patch fits.
 The completed output is read back before receiving its final filename.

-Some cheats patch code loaded and unloaded by the game, while others inject new functions into unused executable space.
-Their implementations preserve the original PNACH addresses exactly.
-The sealstone cheats also preserve the complete linked stream chain in resource 866; they have been tested together with the other patches on a translated ISO without corrupting the sealstone menu.